MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-advanced-examples.md

 :::image type="content" alt-text="Screenshot of expression for event-case-event conditional aggregation." source="media/08_1-event-case-event.png":::

-Two step (nested) aggregation - inner one evaluates the single case, the outer one group results per attribute value.
+Two step (nested) aggregation&mdash;inner one evaluates the single case, the outer one group results per attribute value.
 Conditions are also separated between these to aggregation.
-The inner one handle case requirement - if contains user 'Peter'.
-The outer one groups events so contains the event related condition - if activity is 'C' and if it is repeated.
+The inner one handles case requirement if it contains user 'Peter'.
+The outer one groups events so it contains the event related condition if activity is 'C' and if it is repeated.

 Operator `OCCURRENCE()` returns occurrence index of a given event attribute value within the case.